Tetroit/HLSL-U-Docs/ShaderLab/Properties/About.md

 //       Name in shader  |          Default value
 //                  Name in inspector
 ```
+[Attributes](../Attributes/About.md) are optional but allows to tell the compiler more about the properties given.
 > [!TIP]
 > Some tips to begin with!
 >